jade211/ARrangeIt/README.md

 - Deploy APK to Android device using “Run app” button.

 ### Installation Steps via APK file (Download Method)
-1. Download the ARrangeIt APK from the repository [here](https://gitlab.computing.dcu.ie/hudsonj5/2025-csc1097-hudsonj-5-santhos-2/-/blob/main/res/ARrangeIt.apk?ref_type=heads) by clicking the download icon on this file.
+1. On your device, download the ARrangeIt APK from the repository [here](https://gitlab.computing.dcu.ie/hudsonj5/2025-csc1097-hudsonj-5-santhos-2/-/blob/main/res/ARrangeIt.apk?ref_type=heads) by clicking the download icon on this file.
 2. Go to the device's system settings and enable “Install unknown apps” in Settings > Apps & notifications > Special app access.
-Allow Chrome to have access enabled.
+Allow Chrome and File Manager to have access enabled.
 3. Navigate to your file manager and locate the downloaded APK file.
 It should be listed under the name ARrangeIt.apk
 4. Tap the APK file to begin the installation.
 5. Follow the on-screen instructions and navigate to the downloaded ARrangeIt application after